-Rep. Christopher Kurka, R-Wasilla and a candidate for governor, talks to a reporter on Wednesday, May 11, 2022, in the Alaska State Capitol at Juneau, Alaska.
+Rep. Christopher Kurka, R-Wasilla, and a candidate for governor, talks to a reporter on Wednesday, May 11, 2022, in the Alaska State Capitol in Juneau, Alaska.
 (Photo by James Brooks/Alaska Beacon)

 One week ago, the political news website Politico published a bombshell report saying that the U.S. Supreme Court is prepared to overturn prior rulings that uphold the legal right to an abortion.

 Here in Alaska, the state supreme court has repeatedly ruled that the privacy clause of the Alaska Constitution protects abortion access.
 Even if the federal Supreme Court acts as expected, abortion would remain legal in Alaska — at least for now.